Click the links below to view information about activities for this park.Education and Events

 A beach vehicle access permit application is available from the Forms & Permits link on the Park Menu to the left.

-Picnicking: Whether for a group gathering or a relaxing lunch getaway from work, twelve picnic tables with grills are available on a first-come, first-served basis.
+Picnicking: Whether for a group gathering or a relaxing lunch getaway from work, 23 picnic tables with grills are available on a first-come, first-served basis.
 There is no fee for their use.
 Some tables are ADA accessible.

-Swimming: Approximately six miles of beach provide all the sun, sand, sea and sky you can soak up in a day.
+Swimming: Approximately five miles of beach provide all the sun, sand, sea and sky you can soak up in a day.
 Experience the ocean away from all the crowds.
 From the recreation area parking lot, an elevated boardwalk leads over the sand dunes to the beach, from where visitors can walk along one of the few remaining undeveloped stretches of shoreline on our southern coast.

 Lifeguard service is provided in a designated swim area from Memorial Day through Labor Day.
 Please obey the warning signs and flags.
 A green flag indicates relatively calm conditions.
 A yellow flag indicates rougher conditions and to swim with caution.
 A red flag indicates severe conditions.
 Swimming is not permitted under red flag conditions.